 Why study Fine Art at Dundee?

-Fine Art's position within a world class university creates exciting opportunities for cross-disciplinary research and teaching.
-Our programmes are enriched by the diverse backgrounds and multicultural perspectives of our students.
-Innovation and creativity are key to our success, preparing our students for a wide variety of careers in creative practice and industry.
+Fine Art’s position within the University of Dundee creates exciting opportunities for cross-disciplinary research and teaching.
+The diverse backgrounds and multicultural perspectives of our students enrich our programmes.
+Innovation and creativity are key to our success.
+They prepare our students for a wide variety of careers in creative practice and related areas.

 At the end of the course you will be able to: